1967 Chicago White Sox season

 The 1967 season was the Chicago White Sox' 67th season in the major leagues, and its 68th season overall.
 They finished with a record of 89–73, good enough for fourth place in the American League, 3 games behind the first-place Boston Red Sox.
 The team's earned run average (ERA) of 2.45 is the lowest in the live-ball era (1920 onwards).
+They trailed by one game for the pennant with five games to go but lost the next five.